sodadata/docs/soda-cl/anomaly-detection.md

 <br />

-### Customizing country specific holidays
+### Customize country-specific holidays

-You can customize the `holidays_country_code` parameter to include country-specific holidays.
-For example, the following configuration includes the US holidays to the model.
-The supported country codes can be found from <a href="https://github.com/vacanza/python-holidays/" target="_blank">python-holidays</a> repo.
+Add a `holidays_country_code` parameter to customize your anomaly detection check to account for country-specific holidays.
+Access the list of available country codes in the public <a href="https://github.com/vacanza/python-holidays/" target="_blank">python-holidays</a> repository.

+For example, the following configuration accounts for American holidays in the model.
 {% include code-header.html %}
 ```yaml
 checks for dim_customer: